Nixtla/popol-vuh/Hiring/Openings/FullStack.md

 - A sound understanding of DevOps practices and tools, capable of enhancing our continuous integration and deployment pipelines.
 - Excellent problem-solving abilities, with a systematic approach to overcoming development and operational challenges.
 - Self-motivated with the ability to spearhead projects independently and collaborate effectively with cross-functional teams.
-- Strong fundamentals in systems programming
+- Strong fundamentals in systems programming.
-- Familiarity and experience with cloud technologies Most importantly, we are looking for someone who works well in small, focused teams with fast iterations and lots of autonomy.
-If you are passionate, intellectually curious and excited to build the next generation of time series technologies, we want you on the team!
+- Familiarity and experience with cloud technologies.

+Most importantly, we seek someone who works well in small, focused teams with fast iterations and lots of autonomy.
+If you are passionate, intellectually curious, and excited to build the next generation of time series technologies, we want you on the team!

 ## What We Offer
 In addition to offering a competitive salary and best-in-class equity, we want to ensure every team member has the tools they need to work to the best of their ability.
 To that end: